Back to all posts

 Your first Ashiatsu clients might already be on your table.
 Think about the people who always ask for more pressure or who have dense, athletic builds.
 Ashiatsu massage is a perfect fit for deep tissue lovers, athletes, and anyone with thick musculature who feels that traditional massage just doesn’t go deep enough.
 Start by introducing the idea to these existing clients.
 You can explain how the broad, consistent pressure from your feet can provide a deeper, more comfortable experience.
 For attracting new clients, highlight the unique benefits of Ashiatsu in your marketing to appeal to those specifically searching for powerful, therapeutic bodywork.

-Marketing Your New Skills
+How to Market Your New Ashiatsu Skills

 Now that you have this amazing skill, you need to let people know about it.
 Learning a specialized technique is a fantastic way to attract clients with specific needs and set your practice apart.
 Start by updating your service menu, website, and social media profiles to feature Ashiatsu prominently.
 Share photos or short videos of the setup (with client permission, of course) to demystify the process.
 When you talk about it, focus on the results: less pain, greater relaxation, and a deep therapeutic release that’s hard to achieve with hands alone.
 Writing a blog post or creating an email campaign about your massage therapy continuing education journey can also build excitement and credibility.

+What’s Next?
 Advancing Your Training

 Your initial certification is just the beginning.
 As the only certified Ashiatsu training center on the Gulf Coast, we’ve seen firsthand how mastering a unique skill can completely transform a therapist’s career.
 Committing to advanced training allows you to refine your technique, learn new strokes, and build the confidence to work with a wider range of clients and conditions.
 Continuing education keeps your skills sharp and your passion for the work alive.
 It also shows your clients that you are dedicated to providing them with the highest level of care, which builds trust and encourages them to keep coming back.